artipie/artipie/examples/docker/README.md

 docker login --username alice --password qwerty123 localhost:8080
 ```

-And finally, we a ready to push the pulled image:
+And finally, we are ready to push the pulled image:

 ```bash
 docker push localhost:8080/my-docker/myfirstimage